Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/enc.md

 ## **Inheritance Structure**

-`Encoder_MMFS` inherits from [`Sensor`](sensor.md), and therefore implements:
+`Encoder_Astra` inherits from [`Sensor`](sensor.md), and therefore implements:

 * `begin()` → Calls `init()` and stores whether bias correction is enabled
 * `update()` → Calls `read()` and then updates the telemetry data buffer

-This ensures your encoder integrates seamlessly with MMFSSystem and the logging stack.
+This ensures your encoder integrates seamlessly with AstraSystem and the logging stack.

 ---